Healthcare in the Republic of Ireland: Healthcare system

 All persons resident in Ireland are entitled to receive health care through the public health care system, which is managed by the Health Service Executive and funded by general taxation and subsidised fees for service.
 All maternity services and child care up to the age of six years are provided free of charge.
-Emergency care is provided at a cost of €100 for a visit to an Emergency Department (ED), if one has not attended a GP first.
+Emergency care is provided at a cost of €100 for a visit to an Emergency Department (ED), though there is no fee if referred by a GP.

-The Medical Card – which entitles holders to free hospital care, GP visits, dental services, optical services, aural services, prescription drugs and medical appliances – is available to those receiving welfare payments, low earners, many retirees, and in certain other cases.
+The Medical Card – which entitles holders to free hospital care, GP visits, dental services, optical services, aural services, and medical appliances – is available to those receiving welfare payments, low earners, many retirees, and in certain other cases.
+It also provides exemption from standard prescription charges, replacing them with a flat government levy.
 The only medical conditions carrying automatic entitlement to a card are having thalidomide syndrome, having a surgical symphysiotomy, and children with cancer.
-Many political parties support extending the availability of the Medical Card to eventually cover every resident in Ireland – they currently cover 31.9% of the population.
-Those on slightly higher incomes are eligible for a 'GP Visit Card' which entitles the holder to free general practitioner visits.
+Many political parties support extending the availability of the Medical Card to eventually cover every resident in Ireland.
+It currently covers 31.9% of the population.
+Those who do not qualify may be eligible for a GP Visit Card, which entitles the holder to free general practitioner visits.
 Persons over 70 years who are not entitled to a medical GP visit card can instead receive an annual cash grant of €400 up to a certain income.

-People who are not entitled to a Medical Card (i.e. 68.1% of the population) must pay fees for certain health care services.
+People who are not entitled to a Medical Card (68.1% of the population) must pay fees for certain health care services.
 There is a €100 charge for those who attend an emergency department without a referral letter from a family doctor (a visit to which usually costs €45–75, though some practices offer rates as low as €25-35 for over-65s and students).
 Hospital charges (for inpatients) are a flat fee of €80 per day up to a maximum of €800 in any twelve-month period, irrespective of the actual care received.
 Specialist assessments and diagnostic assessments (such as X-rays, laboratory tests, physiotherapy, etc.) are provided free of charge.
 If a person cannot afford to pay hospital charges, the HSE will provide the services free of charge.
-Under the Drugs Payment Scheme, prescription drugs, individuals and families are eligible for subsidies for approved prescription drugs, medicines, and certain appliances, and pay only a maximum of €124 per month per household.
+Under the Drugs Payment Scheme, prescription drugs, individuals and families are eligible for subsidies for approved prescription drugs, medicines, and certain appliances, and pay only a maximum of €80 per month per household.
 To qualify a patient must hold a Drugs Payment Scheme Card, for which everyone who does not hold a Medical Card is eligible.

 Everyone living in the country, and visitors to Ireland who hold a European Health Insurance Card, are entitled to use the public healthcare system.
 Under Common Travel Area (CTA) arrangements, British citizens do not require an EHIC card and can instead present their NHS number, NHS card, driving licence or other proof of residence within the CTA.
 Outpatient services are also provided without charge.
 The majority of patients on median incomes or above are required to pay subsidised hospital charges.